attackingzcash/attackingzcash.github.io/anonset/index.md

 by Hush Developers ensures that no Hush transaction can reduce the size of the anonset.
 On Hush mainnet, the size of our anonset can only stay the same, or increase.

+Hush developers also believe that the Hush anonset *grows faster* than the Zcash, Arrow and potentially the Pirate anonset.
+Since Hush migrated to a second mainnet about 1.5 years ago, our statistics have had much less time to grow, compared to Pirate and Zcash mainnets.
+Our Shielded Index let's us study this in real-time.

 ## Hush details

 When the `-zindex` CLI argument is enabled, the Shielded Index keeps tracks of many